PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/accounts.md

 ---
-title: "Migrate your Node.js application from ADAL to MSAL"
+title: Accounts in MSAL Node
-description: How to update your existing Node.js application to use the Microsoft Authentication Library (MSAL) for authentication and authorization instead of the Active Directory Authentication Library (ADAL).
+description: Learn how to use the different APIs in MSAL Node to access cached accounts.
 author: EmLauber
 manager: CelesteDG
 ms.author: emilylauber